 He started his career, as the Vice President for Brainvisa Technologies in the year 2000.
-Brainvisa being a start-up, he worked there for at least 3 years and learnt about the ways to manage a start-up and many problems faced by them over the course of years.
+Brainvisa being a start-up, worked there for at least 3 years and learned about the ways to manage a start-up and many problems faced by them over the course of years.
 It was during this time that Jaydeep began to think of establishing his own start-up and the very next year he founded Faaso’s – as a Part-time business along with his friend-cum-colleague – Mr. Kallol Banerjee.

 At the time, when they were doing so, Jaydeep also moved his job in order to maximize the learning prospects as their new VP in 2004.

-The real reason for working at a consulting firm while having their own company – it was to gain some work experience, and also to generate sufficient income from their present jobs.
-And finally in 2010 they resumed their business.
+The real reason for working at a consulting firm while having their own company – it was to gain some work experience and also to generate sufficient income from their present jobs.
+And finally, in 2010, they resumed their business.

 Jaydeep had always wanted to do something of his own; he knew he was meant for a greater purpose than what he was doing now.
-He also realised that no matter where they went; food will always be a problem not for them but for everyone, going anywhere.
-Problems like what to eat, how to pay and the delicious aroma of home food that brought about severe nostalgia raised many problems
+He also realized that no matter where they went; food will always be a problem not for them but for everyone, going anywhere.
+Problems like what to eat, how to pay, and the delicious aroma of home food that brought about severe nostalgia raised many problems

-When they went to the US, they encountered different food chains like Taco Bell, McDonald’s, Burger King etc. But Indian food was nowhere to be seen or sans-served and as is obvious, owing to the delicious nature of Indian food, they dearly missed it.
+When they went to the US, they encountered different food chains like Taco Bell, McDonald’s, Burger King, etc. But Indian food was nowhere to be seen or sans-served and as is obvious, owing to the delicious nature of Indian food, they dearly missed it.

 They observed that food on the run was a much-loved thing over there, and longed to have something like that in India too that would deliver street fast food in an instant at one’s whim.
 So, he came up with the idea of Faaso’s.
 In 2004, they set-up the offices with an initial investment of just 8 lakh rupees.

-Now once they witnessed that Faaso’s was starting to stabilize; both the co-founders left for INSEAD, France in 2005 to study further and later went on to work at McKinsey & Co.
+Now once they witnessed that Faaso’s was starting to stabilize; both the co-founders left for INSEAD, France in 2005 to study further, and later went on to work at McKinsey & Co.

 The business flourished under people who worked in Faaso’s from day one.

-By 2009, the company had begun to gain the desired impetus and to keep it so, they required funds and investors.
-Hence, without further ado, Faaso’s raised a funding of INR 50 lakhs from Lunia Investment & Finance Pvt.
+By 2009, the company had begun to gain the desired impetus, and to keep it so, they required funds and investors.
+Hence, without further ado, Faaso’s raised funding of INR 50 lakhs from Lunia Investment & Finance Pvt.
 Ltd, which was followed by a loan of 1 crore from SIDBI.

 In 2010, about 4 years later, while working with at McKinsey, the entrepreneurial bug bit them again, and after much thought, the duo took a one year vacation from their present jobs; came back to India and took the reigns of Faaso’s in their able hands.

-In the few months following that, they turned Faaso’s upside down, and gave it a whole new business model.
-Fixing every glitch and hitch, this took them upto 6 months.
+In the few months following that, they turned Faaso’s upside down and gave it a whole new business model.
+Fixing every glitch and hitch, this took them up to 6 months.
 After that the response to Faaso’s was overwhelming.
 Social media giants like Facebook, Twitter were flooded with their praise and check-ins.
 Everybody wanted a piece and Faaso’s reached greater heights.
-In fact, they expanded from 6 outlets to 14 and had devised the plan to setup 15 more across various parts of the world.
+In fact, they expanded from 6 outlets to 14 and had devised the plan to set up 15 more across various parts of the world.

 In the following couple of years; they had